What’s the most useful tool in the world?

 The Gerber StrongArm and I go way back.
 I’ve nearly worn the finish off of one of them, so I gladly grabbed another.
-A full tang knife that comes with partial serration or a straight blade, and sports a blade made from 420HC stainless steel.
+This is a full tang knife offered with either partial serrations or a straight blade, and sports a blade made from 420HC stainless steel.

-The blade is also coated with a Cerakote finish that is pretty resistant to wear.
-However, after years and years of heavy use I’ve worn mine down significantly.
+The blade is coated with a Cerakote finish that is pretty resistant to wear.
+However, after years of heavy use, I’ve worn mine down significantly.

-One of the reasons I love this knife is the handle, it is a glass filled nylon with a rubberized grip.
+One of the reasons I love this knife is the handle; it is glass-filled nylon with a rubberized grip.
 The grip is textured with a series of small diamonds and is soft and comfortable.

-The pommel sports a glass breaker and the always important lanyard loop.
-The spine has a nice square edge for striking ferrous rods and creating sparks.
-The blade is a drop point design.
+The pommel features a glass breaker and lanyard loop.
+Its spine has a nice square edge for striking ferrous rods, and the blade is a drop point design.

-Over time I’ve found it to a rugged knife that’s very comfortable for extended use.
-That grip makes it enjoyable for extended use and balances comfort with a good texture.
+Over time I’ve found it to be a rugged knife that’s very comfortable for extended use.

-The Gerber StrongArm also comes with an outstanding sheath system that gives a few options for carrying.
+The Gerber StrongArm also has an outstanding sheath system that provides multiple options for carrying.
 There is the traditional vertical belt option.
-You also can carry the knife horizontally, or on a MOLLE platform.
+You also can carry the knife horizontally or on a MOLLE platform.

-I hope you guys like a substantial degree of bias because when it comes to the Ka-Bar, I am indeed biased.
+I have a substantial degree of bias when it comes to the Ka-Bar.
 Why?
-Well, it is the legendary Marine issue combat knife, and I am a Marine.
+Well, it is the legendary Marine-issue combat knife, and I am a Marine.

-When I was in, we got Ka-Bar bayonets issued over the standard Ka-Bar but at a machine gunner, I didn’t carry a bayonet very much.
-I did bring my favorite Ka-Bar, and this knife has been everywhere I have.
+When I was in, we had Ka-Bar bayonets issued over the standard Ka-Bar, but as a machine gunner, I didn’t carry a bayonet very much.
+However, I did bring my favorite Ka-Bar, and this knife has been everywhere I have.

 The Ka-Bar has a pretty defined clip point that gives the knife a nice belly for deep slashes or skinning game.

 It also uses a rat tail tang, meaning the steel in the handle is thinner than the blade.
-However, 1095 is hardened steel, and it seems to resist any breakage well.
+However, 1095 is hardened steel and seems to resist breakage well.

-Scabbards for the Ka-Bar come in plain leather that’s a bit old school, but effective.
-The Ka-Bar has been around so long you can find a variety of aftermarket options for it.
-This includes drop legs, cloth, and MOLLE sheaths.
+Scabbards for the Ka-Bar come in plain leather that’s a bit old-school but effective.
+Luckily, the Ka-Bar has been around so long you can find a variety of modern aftermarket options for it.

 The Ka-Bar is a rugged and sturdy knife that will give you years of service.
-If this model is a little big for you, they do make a variety of different size models that are a little more carry friendly.
+If this model is a little big for you, they make a variety of different-sized models that are a little more carry-friendly.

-The Garberg is Morakniv’s first full tang knife, and it’s made for the outdoors.
-The Garberg isn’t a tactical knife and doesn’t try to be.
-It’s just a simple knife designed to work hard.
+The Garberg is Morakniv’s first full tang knife.
+This isn’t a tactical knife and doesn’t try to be; it’s just a simple knife designed to work hard and work outdoors.

-The steel is a 14C28N Sandvik stainless steel.
-I’m not familiar with this steel, but in my days with Garberg it’s proven to be robust and reliable steel.
-It helps an edge pretty well for stainless and gets very sharp, but takes a little effort to get it there.
+The steel is a 14C28N Sandvik stainless steel, which has proven to be robust and reliable throughout my use.
+It holds an edge pretty well for stainless and gets very sharp but takes a little effort to get it there.

 The square-edged spine has a very sharp edge and has been the best knife I’ve ever used for striking ferrous rods.
 It has a well-rounded grip that feels very comfortable in hand.
-My only complaint is I wish it was textured a little more.
-However, it never slipped so maybe they are on to something.
+My only complaint is I wish it were textured a little more.
+However, it has never slipped, so maybe they are on to something.

-When it comes to cutting this thing drives through whatever material you put in front of it.
-The blade chews through wood and has no issues batoning, chopping, or carving wood.
+When it comes to cutting, this thing drives through whatever material you put in front of it.
+The blade chews through wood and has no issues batoning, chopping, or carving.